streamich/freestyler/docs/en/css-static-class-decorator.md

 # `@css` Static Class Decorator Interface

 Allows you to style your stateful React components using a `@css` class decorator.
-You specify your components styling using `static css` class method and `css` instance property.
+You specify component's styling using `static css` class property and `css` instance property.

-Class static property template will be generated and injected into the page only once, but CSS template specified on instance `css` property will be update on every component re-render.
+Class static property template will be generated and injected into the page only once, but CSS template specified on instance `css` property will be update on every component's re-render.

 ## Usage